apache/guacamole-manual/src/saml-auth.md

   management within Guacamole Client, particularly when layered with other authentication modules.
 This property is optional, and defaults to "groups".

+`saml-x509-cert-path`
+: The path to a certificate that will be used to sign SAML requests before they are sent to the IdP, enhancing the integrity of the SAML authentication process.
+This property is optional, and, if not present, SAML requests will not be signed.

+`saml-private-key-path`
+: The path to a private key file to use to encrypt SAML requests sent to the IdP, enhancing the confidentiality and integrity of the authentication process.
+This property is optional, and, if not present, SAML requests will not be encrypted before they are sent to the IdP.

 ### Controlling login behavior

 ```{include} include/sso-login-behavior.md